-As a search marketer, I realise that Google’s main aim is to keep people on its platform for as long as possible, ultimately that means Google has the best opportunity to expose the searcher to as many ads as possible – so they might click on one of them.
+As a search marketer, I realise that Google’s main aim is to keep people on its platform for as long as possible.
+That means Google has the best opportunity to expose the searcher to as many ads as possible.
+So they might click on one of them.

 Google’s Recent Marketing Campaign: Forget SEO

 I didn’t really think that Google wanted to get rid of the organic results; I mean, the organic results are at the heart of what they do, right?
 Apparently not, Google ran a search marketing campaign around the globe that told people to forget SEO (especially when people searched for SEO).

 This targeting of SEOs wasn’t just an attack on the search marketing community; it was a flagrant attack on the organic search itself.
 This was Google saying, “our core business has been Google AdWords for a long time; you just not realised it yet.”

 Google no longer loves organic search results – because they don’t make any money directly from it.
 Google’s Forget SEO advertising campaign proves what manner of us SEOs have been arguing for a long time.

 Google still views SEOs as the enemy when the rest of the search marketing community has grown to see themselves as marketers working in the search engine space.
 It’s a bit like the Post Office, making it harder and harder to deliver Direct Mail marketing campaigns.

 Instead, the Post Office is all for encouraging more use of its network.

 Did Google Violate its own AdWords Advertising Policy?

 No one else would get away with running ads about PPC that targeted people looking for SEO; before you know it, you would find you’ve violated the Google AdWords Advertising Policy.